-Renewable Natural Gas Project.
-Gevo's revenue from the RNG project in Northwest Iowa (the "RNG Project") is expected to come from sales of RNG and from the environmental attributes associated with its RNG sales, including the attributes available from California's Low Carbon Fuel Standard ("LCFS") program and the U.S. Environmental Protection Agency ("EPA") Renewable Fuels Standard ("RFS") program to receive renewable identification numbers ("RINs").
-Gevo has been granted registration approval by the EPA in 2022, allowing us to participate in its RFS program and expects to receive approval for LCFS during 2023.
+Gevo's revenue from the RNG project in Northwest Iowa (the "RNG Project") stems from sales of RNG and from the environmental attributes associated with its RNG sales, including the attributes available from California's Low Carbon Fuel Standard ("LCFS") program and the U.S. Environmental Protection Agency ("EPA") Renewable Fuels Standard ("RFS") program to receive renewable identification numbers ("RINs").
+Gevo was granted registration approval by the EPA in 2022, allowing us to participate in its Renewable Fuel Standard Program ("RFS Program") to receive renewable identification numbers ("RINs").